sarken/frontend-docs-test/classes-taxonomy.md

 ### object

 The abstract class `.object` encompasses classes that correspond with database records.
-These are typically a *type* of record that corresponds with a model name, such as `.work` or `.user`, but sometimes they're *specific* records, such as the `.rating-teen` class that correspondes with the [rating tag Teen and Up Audiences](https://archiveofourown.org/tags/Teen%20And%20Up%20Audiences).
+These are typically a *type* of record that corresponds with a model name, such as `.work` or `.user`, but sometimes they're *specific* records, such as the `.rating-teen` class that corresponds with the [Teen and Up Audiences rating tag](https://archiveofourown.org/tags/Teen%20And%20Up%20Audiences).

 * .user
 * .work
   * .chapter
 * .series
 * .bookmark
-  * .rec (a state [modifier](#modifiers) specific to bookmarks)
+  * .rec (a state [modifier](#modifiers) specific to bookmarks, like `.public` and `.private`)
 * .skin
 * .tags
   * .tag